swharden/SciTIF/README.md

 [![CI](https://github.com/swharden/SciTIF/actions/workflows/ci.yaml/badge.svg)](https://github.com/swharden/SciTIF/actions/workflows/ci.yaml)

-**SciTIF is a .NET Standard library for working with scientific imaging data.** Many libraries that read TIF files struggle to interpret 16-bit, 32-bit, and 8-bit indexed color TIFF files used for scientific imaging.
+**SciTIF is a .NET Standard library for working with scientific imaging data in TIFF files.** Many libraries that read TIF files struggle to interpret 16-bit, 32-bit, and 8-bit indexed color TIFF files used for scientific imaging.
 If you've ever tried to open a scientific TIF file and been presented with an all-black or all-white image, you've experienced this problem too!
 SciTIF supports 5D TIF files with separate axes for X, Y, C (channel), Z (slice), and T (frame).

 ## Quickstart